Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: Algorithms for SFVS in Chordal Graphs

 \begin{proof} If a non-terminal is not adjacent to any terminal or is not incident to any marked edge, it should be deleted by Step~\ref{CHORDAL REDUCTION: 0TERMINAL}.
 Besides, if there exists a vertex adjacent to at least two marked edges, Step~\ref{CHORDAL REDUCTION: DEGREE2 0MARKED} would be applied.
 Thus we derive that Item~(\ref{ITEM: MATCHING}) is correct.

 Now we prove the correctness of Item~(\ref{ITEM: CLIQUE SIZE4}).
 For a simplicial clique $Q$, let $v$ be a simplicial vertex in $Q$.
-Because of Steps~\ref{CHORDAL REDUCTION: 0TERMINAL} and~\ref{CHORDAL REDUCTION: BRIDGE}, we have the degree $\deg_{G}(v) \geq 2$.
+Because of Steps~\ref{CHORDAL REDUCTION: 0TERMINAL},~\ref{CHORDAL REDUCTION: BRIDGE}, and~\ref{CHORDAL REDUCTION: DEGREE2 0MARKED}, we have the degree $\deg_{G}(v) \geq 2$.
 Suppose that $\deg_{G}(v) = 2$.
 If $v$ is not adjacent to a marked edge, Step~\ref{CHORDAL REDUCTION: DEGREE2 0MARKED} can be applied.
 If $v$ is adjacent to a marked edge, Step~\ref{CHORDAL REDUCTION: DEGREE2 1MARKED} can be applied.
 If $v$ is adjacent to two marked edges, Step~\ref{CHORDAL BRANCH: DEGREE2 MARED} can be applied.
 This leads to a contradiction.
-Thus, we have $\deg_{G}(v) \geq 3$, which implies that $\vert Q \vert \geq 4$.
+Thus, we have $\deg_{G}(v) \geq 3$, which implies that $|Q| \geq 4$.

 Next, we consider Item~(\ref{ITEM: SIMPLIEIAL = TERMINAL}).
 Let $u$ be a simplicial vertex in a simplicial clique $Q$.
 If $u$ is a non-terminal incident to a marked edge, Step~\ref{CHORDAL REDUCTION: DOMINATING TERMINALS} is applicable.
 In addition, we have that $Q \cap T \neq \varnothing$ since Step~\ref{CHORDAL REDUCTION: 0TERMINAL} cannot be applied.
-We have shown that $\vert Q \vert \geq 4$.
+We have shown that $|Q| \geq 4$.
 If there is a terminal $t \neq u$, Step~\ref{CHORDAL BRANCH: DEGREE3 SIMPLICIAL} can be applied.
 It follows that $u$ must be a terminal.
 In addition, if another simplicial vertex $u' \neq u$ exists, Step~\ref{CHORDAL BRANCH: DEGREE3 SIMPLICIAL} can also be applied.
 Consequently, $u$ is the unique simplicial vertex in $Q$, and $u$ is also a terminal.
+Furthermore, $u$ is not adjacent to other terminals; otherwise, Step~\ref{CHORDAL CORRECTNESS: DEGREE3 SIMPLICIAL} is applicable.
+This leads to the correctness of Item~(\ref{ITEM: SIMPLIEIAL = TERMINAL}).

 We finally show the correctness of Item~(\ref{ITEM： SMALL SEPARATOR}).
 Let $Q$ be a separator of size $1$ or $2$.
-Assume to the contrary that there is a connected component $C$ in $G - Q$ such that $|C| < 5$.
+Assume to the contrary that there is a connected component $Z$ in $G - Q$ such that the size of the minimal solution to the instance induced by $Z$ is less than $5$.
 Based on the replacing operation in Step~\ref{CHORDAL REDUCTION: SMALL SEPARATOR}, we know that $C$ is a singleton set.
-Furthermore, we know that the unique vertex in $C$ is a terminal of degree at most $2$, which implies that $G[C \cup Q]$ is a simplicial clique of size only three, a contradiction. \end{proof}
+Furthermore, we know that the unique vertex in $Z$ is a terminal of degree at most $2$, which implies that $Z \cup Q$ is a simplicial clique of size only three, a contradiction. \end{proof}

 \begin{lemma} For a thin instance $\mathcal{I}$, if every terminal in $G$ is simplicial, we can polynomially reduce $\mathcal{I}$ to an equivalent good instance $\mathcal{I}'$ of \textsc{SFVS-S} without increasing $k$. \end{lemma}